percona/percona-server-mongodb-operator/source/openshift.rst

    More details about secrets can be found in :ref:`users`.

-6. Now certificates should be generated and applied.
-This can be done in several
-   ways:

-   a.
-You can install `cert-manager <https://docs.cert-manager.io/en/release-0.8/getting-started/install/kubernetes.html>`_ if it is not up and running yet, and then generate and apply certificates as secrets according to the :ref:`TLS instructions <tls>`.
+6. Now certificates should be generated.
+By default, the Operator generates certificates automatically, and no actions are required at this step.
+Still, you can generate and apply your own certificates as secrets according to the :ref:`TLS instructions <tls>`.

-   b.
-You can use pre-generated certificates available in the
-      ``deploy/ssl-secrets.yaml`` file for test purposes, but we strongly recommend avoiding their usage on any production system.

-   c.
-The Operator can generate certificates automatically.
-To allow this
-      feature, set ``allowUnsafeConfigurations`` key to ``true`` in the ``deploy/cr.yaml`` configuration file.

 7. Percona Server for MongoDB cluster can be created at any time with the following two steps: